cryostatio/cryostat-operator/README.md

 1. creates (or reuses) a kind cluster named `cryostat-scorecard`, configured with a containerd registry mirror;
-2. starts a local container registry (`kind-registry:5000`) reachable under that same name from both the host and the cluster nodes, so a single image reference resolves in both places (this requires a one-time `sudo` to append `127.0.0.1 kind-registry` to `/etc/hosts`; the entry is left in place by `clean-scorecard-local-kind`);
+2. starts a local container registry, published to the host as `localhost:5000` and mirrored to the same reference in each node's containerd, so one image reference resolves both on the host and in the cluster;
 3. installs the cluster prerequisites: OLM, cert-manager, and ingress-nginx (with an in-cluster CoreDNS rewrite so the tests can reach Cryostat via its ingress);
 4. builds the scorecard test image and the operator bundle locally, pushes them to the